Robadob/sdl_exp/README.md

 * Copy the `sdl_exp/visualisation` directory into your own source directory.
 * Create a new class which extends `Scene` and overrides all of its virtual methods
   * `EntityScene.h` & `EntityScene.cpp` are provided as an example of how to configure your own `Scene`.
+  * `TwoPassScene.h` & `TwoPassScene.cpp` are provided as an example of how to configure a more advanced multipass `Scene`.
   * Make sure to call the constructor of Scene, as this will automatically manage your Projection and ModelView matrices!
 * Within your main method you can now create the Visualisation:
 ```C++